 Like so many uncomfortable experiences your child will face throughout his childhood sometimes you have to let them overcome a painful set back on their own—and getting over a crush is one of those times.
 Offer warm, encouraging words and maybe even a hot fudge sundae, but try not to smother her and make it all better without allowing her to have her own feelings about the situation.
 When my kids have suffered a broken heart, I try to be supportive and a good listener.
 I let them take the lead and share as much or as little as they would like about the matter.
 Young kids are resilient and before you know it, she’ll be exploring a new hobby or making new friends and will be back to her usual self.

 How have you helped your child manage a crush?
-Please share your thoughts in the comments section at quickanddirtytips.com/mighty-mommy, post your ideas on the Mighty Mommy Facebook page. or email me at firstname.lastname@example.org.
-Visit my family-friendly boards at Pinterest.com/MightyMommyQDT.
+Please share your thoughts in the comments section at this link, post your ideas on the Mighty Mommy opens in a new windowFacebook page. or email me at firstname.lastname@example.org new email.
+Visit my family-friendly boards at Pinterest.com/MightyMommyQDT .